TailBlazor/HeroIcons/README.md

 `Width` | `64`
 `Height` | `64`
 `StrokeWidth` | `2`
-`Stroke` | `text-black`
+`Class` | `text-black`
 `IconStyle` | `IconStyle.Outline`
 `EnableComments` | `false`

 Width, Height, and StrokeWidth all take an int.

-Stroke takes any tailwind text colour you've added to your project: `text-blue-500`.
+class takes any tailwind text colour you've added to your project: `text-blue-500`.
 The fill is erased when building the SVG and this is put at a class instead.
-Because this is set as a class inside the `Stroke` variable you can add additional classes to further customize the icon.
+Because this is set as a class inside the `class` variable you can add additional classes to further customize the icon.

-`<TailBlazorHeroIcon Stroke="text-purple-300 transform rotate-45" Icon="HeroIcon.Share" />`
+`<TailBlazorHeroIcon class="text-purple-300 transform rotate-45" Icon="HeroIcon.Share" />`

-By adding the transform rotate-45 to the stroke the icon will also be rotated 45 degrees.
+By adding the transform rotate-45 to the class the icon will also be rotated 45 degrees.
 You can also add animation classes.

 IconStyle accepts `.Outline` and `.Solid`

 when comments are enabled they can allow it easier for you to remember what you've used when inspecting an element for debugging.
-Enabling it shows the following comment above the icon
+Enabling it shows the following comment above the icon.

 `<!-- HeroIcon: annotation (style: outlined, size: 64x64, stroke (colour): text-grey-500, stroke-width: 2) -->`

+SPECIAL NOTE TO PURGING TAILWINDCSS.

+Sometimes we don't use all the styles and tailwind will purge them.
+If you find your icon's not styling, make sure stroke-current is added to your website tailwindcss purged code.